google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 ### Help, I need lots of devices!

-Device Anywhere
+You might get by with testing your site on one or two personal devices, but if you really want to be sure your site works on a large user base, you are going to need a lot of devices.
+If you've got the budget, you should definitely invest in a device collection.

-(commercial)](http://www.keynote.com/solutions/testing/mobile-testing) lets you control any number of real devices remotely, without having to actual own those devices outright.
+If you don't have the budget, or you want access to any device, [Device Anywhere](http://www.keynote.com/solutions/testing/mobile-testing) lets you control any number of real devices remotely, without having to actual own those devices outright.

 True, you pay for the service, but it's a lot less expensive and easier than manually setting up connections to hundreds of devices.